top of page

 That evening we set up camp, melted a bunch of snow for cooking and drinking water, and chatted with the rangers who were going around giving updates on conditions and ensuring everyone was prepared for their climbs.
 There was a fun energy around the camp as people were gearing up for their climbs that would begin in a few short hours.

-We got a few hours of restless sleep before the alarms woke us in the 10 o'clock hour.
-We chose to start even earlier than we had originally planned because of the incoming warm weather.
-As the climbing ranger told us the night before, he had never regretted waking up earlier for a climb than necessary, but he had definitely regretted waking up too late.
+We got a few hours of restless sleep before the alarms woke us in the 10 o'clock hour, which was earlier than we had originally planned because of the incoming warm weather.

 Camp with Little Tahoma in the background